stephwills/fragment_network_merges/README.md

 ```
 Within the results directory a sub-directory called is created tempfiles, where all the Fragmenstein files are temporarily written to, and a Fragmenstein folder, to which the required Fragmenstein files (including the minimized mol and pdb files and the json containing the results needed for filtering) are saved.

 Running the filtering script creates two json files, a `MERGE_filtered.json` and a `MERGE_failures.json`.
 The former contains a dictionary containing the successfully filtered compounds, their unique name (which is used to name the Fragmenstein files), SMILES and PLIF score.
-The other file contains the SMILES that did not pass the filters, their unique name and which filter they failed at.
+The latter file contains the SMILES that did not pass the filters, their unique name and which filter they failed at.

-**This script recently underwent some refactoring and needs to be tested**

 ## Tests